Batizovské pleso

 Velické pleso next to the Sliezsky Dom Hotel

-Velická dolina, which you have to cross for the ascent (you enter it after around one and a half hours), is one of the most visited and easiest accessible valleys in the High Tatras.
+Velická dolina, which you have to cross for the ascent (you enter it after around one and a half hours), is one of the most visited and easiest accessible valleys in the High Tatras mountain range.

 At the valley entrance in the proximity of the Sliezsky Dom Hotel (“Silesian House”, the hotel is situated next to the Velické pleso mountain lake on 1670 meters, where the hiker also comes upon the junction to the Tatramagistrale or Tatranská Magistrála) there exist several unmarked paths to Gerlachovský štít, the highest mountain (2654 meters) in the High Tatras and in the entire Carpathian mountain range4.